Nachtalb/znc-modules/README.md

 - `telegram_first_pm.py`: Sends Telegram notifications on the first private message from a user since activation of the module.
 Detailed usage instructions are available at the top of the module file.
+- `weather.py`: Provides weather information for a given location.
+Detailed usage instructions are available at the top of the module file.

 ## License